 It was my first apartment that I could set up the way I liked: Full of lizards.
-The Universe picked up on my intent.
-As soon as my phone was hooked up it started ringing about iguanas.

 When I think of St. Mark’s I see the sunshine pouring into that little room where I put Spot’s branch –the tree limb—and he is basking at the top under his Vitalite, watching over his territory.